Submit poetry, short stories, and comics to our annual teen writing contest.

 Poems can up to 36 lines.
 Write your poem in any form (sonnet, ode, haiku, etc).
 No illustrations or drawings are allowed in the poems category.
 Entries must be typed, and submitted online as a Word document.
 Your name must not appear anywhere on your work.

-Comics are accepted in black and white only, and inked in black (black fine liner pens work best).
+Comics can be hand drawn or digital and must be black & white or grayscale.
 Comics can be 4-7 pages long, and must be on white, letter size (8½ x 11") paper, with page numbers.
 Comics must be submitted online in high resolution .pdf or .png format.
+Free scanners are available at all libraries except Ocean Park and Port Kells.
 Your name must not appear anywhere on your work.

 This category welcomes any work that is NOT a short story, poem, or comic.
 It can be creative non-fiction, essay, a play, a screenplay, song lyrics, a picture book manuscript, or more.
 We encourage creative entries, rather than assigned schoolwork.
 Please refrain from submitting school essays.
 We welcome any writing-based exploration that does not exceed 1500 words.
 Text-based work must be submitted as a Word document.
 If your work contains illustrations or images, they must be scanned in high resolution .pdf or .png format.
 Your name must not appear anywhere on your work.